nicknava1/Burp-Suite/README.md

 ![Step 5](https://github.com/nicknava1/Burp-Suite/blob/main/Burp%20Suite%20Scan/5.png)

 <p>Your scan should now be underway, and in the mean time you should get yourself a cup of coffee.
 You earned it!
-While there are still more options for customizabilitity available, they are beyond the scope of this demonstration.
+While there are still more options for customization available, they are beyond the scope of this demonstration.
 The application login tab would allow you to establish a credentialed vs non-credentialed scan.
 This could be useful for identifying vulnerabilities to potential insider threats like disgruntled employees.</p>

 <h2>Analyzing Results</h2>
 <p>It's fifteen minutes later, so now our scan is complete.
 Let's take a look at the results.
 Wow, look at these serious vulnerabilities that our scan has uncovered!
 You can see them under the Summary tab.
 They are ordered here from top to bottom by most severe to least severe.</p>